trustoverip/spec-up-t-website/docs/developer-documentation/publishing-to-github-and-npm.md

 sidebar_position: 3
 ---

-# Publishing to GitHub and NPM
+# Publishing to GitHub and npm

-The suggested way to publish to GitHub and NPM will be described here.
+The suggested way to publish to GitHub and npm will be described here.

 ## Add changes to Git